CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * `genSourcesRemapLineNumbers`'s outputs are set as well
 * `genSources` is set to copy `xxx-linemapped` over to the place where the project mappings provider expects it (lol)

+## RelaunchLibraryManager

+Including this SHA-1 hash `e04c5335922c5e457f0a7cd62c93c4a7f699f829` might make this page show up on Google.
+TODO: write a blog post explaining this too, including the same hash.

+Forge for 1.4 downloads additional library jars at *runtime*, using hardcoded URLs, for some God forsaken reason.
+These download URLs have long since been taken off the air.
+I'm hearing that putting the URLs given in the error log into the Wayback Machine gives hits, so if you're showing up here from Google, you can do that.
+Frustratingly the log message doesn't print where the files are expected to go: it's `.minecraft/libs`. `.minecraft` is in a platform-dependent location; on Windows it's under `%APPDATA%` (just type that into windows explorer including the percent signs).

+As a launcher developer, though, I'd like to shim this so it's not an issue.

+The provenance of the file path:

+* `RelaunchLibraryManager.performDownload` parameter `target`
+* `target` comes from `RelaunchLibraryManager.downloadFile` parameter `libFile`
+* `libFile` comes from `RelaunchLibraryManager.handleLaunch` local `libDir` + targFileName (the file name)
+* `libDir` is set from taking parameter `mcDir` and appending a `lib` folder
+* `mcDir` comes from `FMLRelauncher.setupHome` parameter `minecraftHome`
+* `setupHome` might be called from `FMLRelauncher.relaunchApplet` or `relaunchClient`, which calls `FMLRelauncher.computeExistingClientHome`:
+  * if the system property `minecraft.applet.TargetDirectory` is set:
+    * `/` is replaced with `File.separatorChar` in the value of the property
+    * `Minecraft.minecraftDir` is reflectively set to the result
+  * `getMinecraftDir` is called reflectively.
+The result is ignored
+    * If `minecraft.minecraftDir == null`, `getAppDir` is called to compute the value
+      * This method fails to decompile (see quat_notes/getappdir) but it basically finds the `.minecraft` directory
+  * The value of `Minecraft.minecraftDir` is read reflectively, returned, and in both cases is passed directly to `setupHome`
+* Or `setupHome` might be called from `FMLRelauncher.setupServer`:
+  * The hardcoded path `.` is passed to `setupHome`

+In summary:

+* On the client, the library path less the `/lib` suffix can be controlled with the `minecraft.applet.TargetDirectory` system property.
+* On the server, the path is the current directory plus the `/lib` suffix.

+To shim the library downloading process, we need to guess the directory or control it.
+I think it makes sense to control the `.minecraft` directory to be inside the run directory.
+So we can download libraries there.

+(The actual system is that *any* Forge coremod can download libraries, but in the general case of course we can't shim everything)

+Note: if `minecraft.applet.TargetDirectory` doesn't exist Forge will NPE about logging, due to a swallowed exception in `FMLRelaunchLog.<init>`

+A good resource for other library versions: https://github.com/PrismLauncher/PrismLauncher/blob/develop/launcher/minecraft/VersionFilterData.cpp

 ## ?

 what is a fabric installer json?
 (LoomDependencyManager) probably something to do with run configs